MLA Book Citation – How to Generate It Correctly

 MLA Book Citation – In a Nutshell

-• There are two parts to an MLA book citation: The in-text citation and the corresponding entry in the Works Cited section.
+• An MLA book citation has two parts: The in-text citation and the Works Cited entry.

 • The in-text citation should contain the author’s surname and the page number.

-• The Works Cited entry is placed at the end of the paper / coursework.
+• The Works Cited entry is placed at the end of the paper or dissertation.

-• If quoting an e-book, you must specify it.
+• If quoting an e-book, you must adjust the format accordingly.

 Definition: MLA book citation

-An MLA book citation consists of the in-text citation and the corresponding entry in the Works Cited section, placed at the end of the paper.
+The MLA style guide was established by the Modern Language Association of America.
+MLA book citation style is one of the most widely used formats of citation in the fields of humanities and academia.
+An MLA book citation consists of the in-text citation and the corresponding entry in the MLA Works Cited section, placed at the end of the paper.
+The basic format for an MLA book citation is as follows:

 Information for an MLA book citation